 New Florida Condo Laws Explained

-Florida Senate Bill 4-D Signed Into Law
+Florida Senate Bills 4-D and 154 Signed Into Law

 Fort Lauderdale Beach Condos

-Many condos in South Florida will be affected by the new inspection and reserve requirements
+Most condo buildings in South Florida will be affected by the new inspection and reserve requirements

 Agents at By The Sea Realty are condo specialists and we sell a lot of condos.
 We get questions every day from buyers and sellers regarding building special assessments, building reserves and financing.
 Let’s touch on some of the the questions that you and your real estate agent should be asking an association when buying or selling a condo.